Growing herbs is one of the most enjoyable aspects of gardening.

-They smell delightful, are expensive to buy and make any dish shine in the kitchen.
-Herbs are excellent for garden companion planting too.
-You can plant a kitchen herb garden, a medicinal herb garden or grow a herbal tea garden.
+They smell delightful, are expensive to buy, and make any dish shine in the kitchen.
+Companion planting with herbs is excellent for your garden, too.
+You can plant a kitchen herb garden, a medicinal herb garden, or grow a herbal tea garden.
 What herbs you wish to plant will also depend on what you like to buy and use in your home.

 Should you buy herb seeds or buy plants?